Royal Australian Army Chaplains Department

 Australian Army chaplains, whatever their rank, are generally referred to as "Padre" by officers and soldiers alike.

-The Royal Australian Army Chaplains Department corps motto is ‘In this Sign Conquer’.
+The Royal Australian Army Chaplains Department motto is ‘In this Sign Conquer’.